dunnx296/AngryBirdsMachineLearning2020/README.md

 <code>java -jar  game_playing_interface.jar</code>
 Arguments:
+- --headless: to run the software in headless mode (headless mode does not work on Windows now due to a potential bug in Unity)
 - --trials-per-agent [number of trials per agent]: the number of trials per agent, default
 - --trial-start-index [trial index]: the start trial index for the first agent, default 0
     - NOTE: this argument is only valid if --trials-per-agent is used and the its value is greater than zero